Katherine Dunham: From 1928 to 1938

 Dunham's dance career first began in Chicago when she joined the Little Theater Company of Harper Avenue.
 In 1928, while still an undergraduate, Dunham began to study ballet with Ludmilla Speranzeva, a Russian dancer who had settled in Chicago, after having come to the United States with the Franco-Russian vaudeville troupe Le Théâtre de la Chauve-Souris, directed by impresario Nikita Balieff.
 Dunham also studied ballet with Mark Turbyfill and Ruth Page, who became prima ballerina of the Chicago Opera.
 Additionally, she worked closely with Vera Mirova who specialized in "Oriental" dance.
 Through her ballet teachers, she was also exposed to Spanish, East Indian, Javanese, and Balinese dance forms.

 In 1931, at the age of 21, Dunham formed a group called Ballets Nègres, one of the first black ballet companies in the United States.
 The group performed Dunham's Negro Rhapsody at the Chicago Beaux Arts Ball.
 After this well-received performance in 1931, the group was disbanded.
 Encouraged by Speranzeva to focus on modern dance instead of ballet, Dunham opened her first dance school in 1933, calling it the Negro Dance Group.
 It was a venue for Dunham to teach young black dancers about their African heritage.

 In 1934–1936, Dunham performed as a guest artist with the ballet company of the Chicago Opera.
-Ruth Page had written a scenario and choreographed La Guiablesse ("The Devil Woman"), based on a Martinican folk tale in Lafcadio Hearn's Two Years in the French West Indies.
+Ruth Page had written a scenario and created the choreography for William Grant Still's ballet La Guiablesse ("The Devil Woman"), based on a Martinican folk tale in Lafcadio Hearn's Two Years in the French West Indies.
 It opened in Chicago in 1933, with a black cast and with Page dancing the title role.
 The next year the production was repeated with Katherine Dunham in the lead and with students from Dunham's Negro Dance Group in the ensemble.
 Her dance career was interrupted in 1935 when she received funding from the Rosenwald Foundation which allowed her to travel to Jamaica, Martinique, Trinidad, and Haiti for eighteen months to explore each country's respective dance cultures.
 The result of this trip was Dunham's Master's thesis entitled "The Dances of Haiti".